Collisionally Stable Gas of Bosonic Dipolar Ground State Molecules: Elastic Collisions

 As the shielding parameter $\Delta / \Omega$ is varied, the molecular gas probes two different regimes of dipolar scattering depending on the relative magnitude of the thermal energy, $k_\mathrm{B} T$, and the dipolar energy, $E_\mathrm{d} = d_\mathrm{eff}^2 / ( 4\pi\epsilon_0 \,a_\mathrm{d}^3 )$ \cite{bohn2009quasi}, where $a_\mathrm{d} = M d_\mathrm{eff}^2 / (8 \pi \hbar^2 \epsilon_0)$ is the dipolar length and $M$ the molecular mass.
 The elastic scattering cross section, $\sigma_\mathrm{el}$, varies in magnitude, temperature dependence, and anisotropy depending on which of these energies is dominant.
 For $k_\mathrm{B} T \gg E_\mathrm{d}$, collisions are semiclassical and $\sigma_\mathrm{sc} = 8\pi \, a_\mathrm{d}/ (3 k) $, where $k = \sqrt{ \pi \, M \, k_{\mathrm{B}} T} / \hbar$ is the thermally-averaged collisional $k$-vector.
 For $k_\mathrm{B} T \leq E_\mathrm{d}$, i.e.~as the thermal deBroglie wavelength, $\lambda_\mathrm{th} = h / \sqrt{2\pi M k_\mathrm{B} T }$, approaches or exceeds the length scale of dipole-dipole interactions, the collisional properties are modified and the cross section enters the threshold regime, becoming $\sigma_\mathrm{th} = 32 \pi \, a_\mathrm{d}^2/ 45 + 8 \pi a_s^2$, where $a_s$ is the $s$-wave scattering length of the molecules \cite{bohn2009quasi}.
 Since $d_\mathrm{eff}$ is a function of $\Delta / \Omega$, our experiment accesses both regimes, with $k_\mathrm{B} T \approx E_\mathrm{d}$ at large microwave detunings and $k_\mathrm{B} T \gg E_\mathrm{d}$ close to resonance.

-We measure the elastic collision cross section via a cross-thermalization experiment (Fig.~\ref{fig:3}).
+We measure the elastic collision cross section via a cross-thermalization experiment (Fig. 3).
 For these measurements we keep the peak density below $0.2 \times 10^{12}$~cm$^{-3}$ to avoid entering the hydrodynamic regime, where the thermalization rate would be limited to the mean trap frequency \cite{schindewolf2022evaporation}.
-At constant ODT depth, fast heating of the cloud to a set temperature is induced, followed by evaporative cooling along the vertical $z$-axis and cross-thermalization in the $xy$-plane.
-During the sequence, we follow the temperature evolution of the cloud in $x$-direction, as shown in Fig.~\ref{fig:3}A. Via the kinetic model \cite{SI}, we extract the thermalization rate $\Gamma_\mathrm{th} = \sigma_\mathrm{el}\, \bar{n} \,v_\mathrm{th} / N_\mathrm{col}$ \cite{schindewolf2022evaporation}, where $v_\mathrm{th} = 4\sqrt{k_\mathrm{B} T / (\pi M) }$ is the molecules' mean thermal velocity, $\bar{n}$ the mean density of the cloud, and $N_\mathrm{col}$ the average number of collisions required for cross-thermalization between the $z$-axis and the $xy$-plane.
+At constant ODT depth, first a temperature quench is induced by turning off microwave shielding and fast heating due to two-body loss (see Methods).
+Then, microwave shielding is turned back on, followed by evaporative cooling and thermalization along the vertical $z$-axis and cross-thermalization with the $xy$-plane.
+During the sequence, we follow the temperature evolution of the cloud in $x$-direction, as shown in Fig. 3a.
+Via the kinetic model (see Methods), we extract the thermalization rate $\Gamma_\mathrm{th} = \sigma_\mathrm{el}\, \bar{n} \,v_\mathrm{th} / N_\mathrm{col}$ \cite{schindewolf2022evaporation}, where $v_\mathrm{th} = 4\sqrt{k_\mathrm{B} T / (\pi M) }$ is the molecules' mean thermal velocity, $\bar{n}$ the mean density of the cloud, and $N_\mathrm{col}$ the average number of collisions required for cross-thermalization between the $z$-axis and the $xy$-plane.
 Smaller $N_\mathrm{col}$ means more efficient energy transfer.
 From $\Gamma_\mathrm{th}$ we obtain the elastic scattering cross section $\sigma_\mathrm{el}$.